 EMPAC is all about bringing together the best thinking and insights in order to improve policing and better protect the public.
 We are interested in driving accelerated innovation and enterprise in order to tackle crime.

-We are particularly interested in cross border, shared policing problems, for example to better understand how vulnerabilities in communities could be reduced in order to make them less appealing to organised crime groups (OCGs).
+We are particularly interested in cross border, shared policing problems, for example to better understand how vulnerabilities in communities could be reduced and made more vibrant, self-resilient and crime-free.

-Cold spots can be flexibly explored using multiple avenues of open source data, using Python, R, VBA or matlab to model data to carry out principal component analysis to identify variables.
-It is anticipated that time series analysis, principal component analysis, clustering technique could be beneficial in making sense of multiple forms of data.
+The mathematicians are using multiple avenues of open source data, using Python, R, VBA or matlab to model data to carry out principal component analysis to identify variables.
+It is anticipated that time series analysis, principal component analysis, and clustering technique could be beneficial in making sense of multiple forms of data.

 Open source data is available at numerous sites including:-

 We’re not short of data in this day and age, but it can be a challenge to make sense of the amount and variety of data out here – the opportunity here is to make sense of data and identify some trends that have been perhaps hiding in open view.
 Lists of data are one thing to describe a pattern but we’re keen to explain and understand why things happen, so we can help make a difference.